MechanicalRock/mechanicalrock.github.io/_posts/2024-11-05-how-a-simple-configuration-almost-compromised-our-application.markdown

 ]
 ---

-Imagine logging into an application and suddenly viewing someone else’s account.
+Imagine logging into an application and suddenly viewing someone else's account.
 As alarming as this sounds, it was nearly a reality in one of our applications.
-In this post, we’ll detail how a simple misconfiguration in Amazon CloudFront led to a security vulnerability and how we managed to resolve it.
+In this post, we'll detail how a simple misconfiguration in Amazon CloudFront led to a security vulnerability and how we resolved it.

 ## The Problem: Cross-User Data Exposure

-During extended testing, we identified a security vulnerability within the authentication process.
-Despite using OKTA as our identity provider, we observed sporadic occurrences of session hijacking, where authenticated users unexpectedly accessed other users’ sessions.
-Although infrequent, this issue posed a significant risk to data security.
+During extended testing, we unearthed a potential threat to our data security.
+Despite using OKTA as our identity provider, we observed sporadic session hijacking occurrences where authenticated users unexpectedly accessed other users' sessions.
+This issue, not with OKTA's service but with our implementation, posed a significant risk to our data security.

-Initially, we suspected that the issue was related to user IDs in the database.
-During development, these IDs were randomly generated with each insertion, meaning a single user could have different IDs over time.
-This inconsistency, combined with the way we used cookies to store session IDs, seemed to open the door to unauthorised access.
+Initially, we suspected the issue was related to user IDs in the database.
+However, this was more related to the development process, so the database was getting seeded even for the staging server.
+The actual users were yet to be available at that stage.
+So, the user IDs were randomly generated with each insertion, meaning a single user could have different IDs over time.

-To address this, we forced the assignment of a unique ID for each user in every new iteration, but the problem persisted after days of testing.
-We then decided to investigate the HTTP requests between the client and the server.
+Despite our best efforts, the problem persisted after days of testing.
+Undeterred, we continued our investigation, focusing on the HTTP requests between the client and the server.

+Our team was focused on resolving this issue, and we gathered the best people in the office to brainstorm what we could do to mitigate this top-priority issue.

 ## The Investigation: Discovering CloudFront’s Role

-As we analysed the authentication flow, we noticed that, after logging in via OKTA, a session was created and a token was returned to the client.
+As we analysed the authentication flow, we noticed that a session was created after logging in via OKTA, and a token was returned to the client.
 The application then checked if the user had access rights.
 At this stage, we observed that CloudFront was intercepting these requests.
-We suspected that, due to improper configuration, CloudFront was caching some of these responses, resulting in one user’s session data being served to another.
+Due to improper configuration, we suspected that CloudFront was caching some of these responses, resulting in one user's session data being served to another.

 ## Cloud Infrastructure Architecture

-From the start, we planned the application’s cloud architecture based on the "AWS Well-Architected Framework," adopting a standard structure for web applications.
+We planned the application's cloud architecture based on the "AWS [Well-Architected](https://www.mechanicalrock.io/offerings/well-architected-review) Framework".
+We opted for a simple design for this web application that would tick all the client's boxes, ensuring that our architecture was well-optimised and secure.

-After numerous diagnostic attempts, we found that CloudFront was using optimised caching policies on certain routes, such as `api/*`.
+After some days of debugging, reading endless CloudFront logs, monitoring the network traffic through the dev tools, and inspecting the caching policies in the CDK code, we finally found that CloudFront was using the optimised caching policies on specific routes, such as `api/*`.

 ```typescript
     // ...